-- · inability to regain and maintain compliance with Nasdaq's listing requirements; - · conditions or trends affecting our industry or the economy globally, such as the COVID-19 pandemic; - · investors' perceptions due to our independent accountants' inclusion of a "going concern" explanatory paragraph in their report on our financial statements as of and for the year ended January 30, 2021; - inability to quickly remediate material weaknesses or the continued identification of material weaknesses; - · stock market price and volume fluctuations of other publicly traded companies and, in particular, those that are in the retail industry; - · instability in financial markets or other factors that may affect economic conditions, on a global level or in particular markets; - fluctuations of the Canadian dollar exchange rate relative to the U.S. dollar; - · variations in our operating performance and the performance of our competitors; - · seasonal fluctuations; - our entry into new markets; - timing of the reopening of our stores and the levels of comparable sales; - · actual or anticipated fluctuations in our quarterly financial and operating results or other operating metrics that may be used by the investment community; - changes in financial estimates by us or by any securities analysts who might cover our shares; - · issuance of new or changed securities analysts' reports or recommendations; - · loss of visibility as to investor expectations as a result of a lack of published reports from industry analysts; - · actions and announcements by us or our competitors, including new product offerings, significant acquisitions, strategic partnerships or divestitures; - · sales, or anticipated sales, of large blocks of our shares, including sales by our directors, officers or significant shareholders; - · additions or departures of key personnel; - · significant developments relating to our relationships with business partners, vendors and distributors; - · regulatory developments negatively affecting our industry; - · changes in accounting standards, policies, guidance, interpretation or principles; - volatility in our share price, which may lead to higher share-based compensation expense under applicable accounting standards; - · speculation about our business in the press or investment community; - · investors' perception of the retail industry in general and our Company in particular; and - · other events beyond our control such as major catastrophic events, weather and war.
+- · inability to maintain compliance with Nasdaq's listing requirements; - · conditions or trends affecting our industry or the economy globally, such as the COVID-19 pandemic and the conflict in Ukraine and the surrounding region; - · inability to quickly remediate material weaknesses or the continued identification of material weaknesses; - stock market price and volume fluctuations of other publicly traded companies and those that are in the retail industry; - · instability in financial markets or other factors that may affect economic conditions, on a global level or in particular markets; - fluctuations of the Canadian dollar exchange rate relative to the U.S. dollar;

+- · variations in our operating performance and the performance of our competitors;

+- · seasonal fluctuations;

+- · our entry into new markets;

+- actual or anticipated fluctuations in our quarterly financial and operating results or other operating metrics that may be used by the investment community; - · changes in financial estimates by us or by any securities analysts who might cover our shares; - · issuance of new or changed securities analysts' reports or recommendations; - · loss of visibility as to investor expectations because of a lack of published reports from industry analysts; - actions and announcements by us or our competitors, including new product offerings, significant acquisitions, strategic partnerships, or divestitures; - sales, or anticipated sales, of large blocks of our shares, including sales by our directors, officers, or significant shareholders; - · additions or departures of key personnel; - · significant developments relating to our relationships with business partners, vendors, and distributors; - · regulatory developments negatively affecting our industry; - · changes in accounting standards, policies, guidance, interpretation, or principles; - · volatility in our share price, which may lead to higher share-based compensation expense under applicable accounting standards; - · speculation about our business in the press or investment community; - · investors' perception of the retail industry in general and our Company in particular; and - · other events beyond our control such as major catastrophic events, weather, and war.